Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

-Curcumin exists in many galenic forms, with bioavailability varying considerably.
-Raw turmeric powder offers very limited absorption: most is transformed by the body before reaching the general circulation.
+Curcumin exists in many galenic forms, whose absorption varies fortyfold.
+Raw turmeric powder offers very little of it: most is transformed by the body before reaching the general circulation.

-Three main families of formulations stand out.
-Phospholipid complexes (Meriva-type) facilitate passage across the intestinal barrier through lipid affinity.
-Colloidal dispersions and micellar forms exploit solubilisation in an aqueous medium to increase absorption.
-Combinations with piperine (black pepper extract) slow the liver's transformation of curcumin but may alter the metabolism of other substances.
+Three families stand out.
+Phospholipid complexes bind curcuminoids to dietary phospholipids, whose affinity for fats eases passage across the intestinal barrier.
+Colloidal dispersions and micellar forms exploit dissolution in an aqueous medium.
+Combinations with piperine, extracted from black pepper, slow the liver's transformation of curcumin but may alter the metabolism of other substances.

 In the Singular Formula